 There’s Yoga wheels, blocks, cushions, blankets, and we play the singing bowls and the gong too!
 If you practice Yoga, getting your kids to get familiar with the practice is a very good way to connect with them before they can practice fully with you.
 It helps them focus and relax, gain body awareness and develop new skills.
-I have to confess that I never grew up, so it’s as much fun for me as it is for them.
+I have to confess that I never grew up, so this class is as much fun for me as it is for them.
 I’m a big kid.

 Mums & babies